34 traditional Portuguese food dishes you must try

 Traditional Madeira Island garlic bread, this flatbread is prepared in a basalt oven and should melt if served hot and crispy.

 Baked in a traditional wood oven, bolo do caco is a wonderful experience, especially if served hot.
-A bite of crispy bolo do caco represents a moment we intend to repeat over and over again.
+A bite of crispy bolo does caco represents a moment we intend to repeat over and over again.

 Some restaurants even use this bread to make their burgers more typical, a great idea that you will wish you had once you tried it yourself!